jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 < I need a story about where the code resides and that the code isn’t really part of module instances, types, objects or procedures.
 Those entities only complete the code with a copy of data. >

 his formulation may not be entirely true, but maybe wording like that could be used in the 'Static' explanation?
-For instance the idea that types could be changed live, and the contents of objects would simultaneously change:
+For instance the idea that types could be changed live, and the contents of objects might simultaneously change:
 Every symbol of the same type has the same contents.
 The type can be edited by editing either symbol and their contents might change simultaneously.

 ### Static and Creation